AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 [**CEO: This is a very good report.
 Great job adjusting the format where it makes sense.
 The only thing that seems out of place is the Gates Grant description...but I'm not sure where else you would put that..so it is fine how it is.
 Requires only minor edits.**]

-[**ZC: All or most figures are missing a figure caption.
+[Resolved-AG **ZC: All or most figures are missing a figure caption.
 Figure captions should be stand-alone i.e. I should be able to understand what the figure it showing without having to search through the report for its reference.
 Each figure should also be referenced in-text.**]

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->